-For most occupants who had whiplash symptoms for longer than a month, the mean acceleration of the crash pulse was greater than 4.5g and above a ΔV of 15 km/h.
-For this group, the average mean acceleration was 5.3g and the average ΔV was 20 km/h.
-The crash pulse has a 5.6g average acceleration and 17.3 km/h ΔV .
-Therefore, it is believed that the sensors should be designed to activate the head restraint in such a situation.
+^{15/} This final report was made available to the informal group approximately one month before the session of GRSP where this gtr was finalized.
+This report is a compilation of data in support of presentations that were made to the informal group in January 2006.
+While the EEVC provided routine updates to the informal group and to GRSP, some Contracting Parties did not have sufficient time to fully evaluate the final report, and therefore have not accepted its conclusions at this time.
+It is anticipated that it will be part of the discussion within Phase 2. not able to recommend a single specific pulse shape correlating to injury, instead proposing either a bimodal or triangular, with a ΔV of 20 km/h and mean acceleration of 5-6g to address longer-term (symptoms greater than one month duration). ^{16/} Therefore, it is believed that the sensors should be designed to activate the head restraint in such a situation.
 There is concern that if a trigger point is specified, i.e., specified that the head restraint be activated at a specific point in time as part of the test procedure, there would be no test of the sensors and no assurance that the head restraint would activate during the type of crash simulated by the sled pulse.
+At this time, GRSP does not recommend including a trigger point.